Scrambler (ride): History

-In late 1953, the Eli Bridge Company road-tested its Scrambler ride, and sold the first five by the end 1954.
+In late 1953, the Eli Bridge Company road-tested its Scrambler ride, and sold the first five over the next year, by the end of 1954.
 The original ride had a total of 12 cars distributed among its three arms with a capacity of 24 adults or 36 children.
 The entire ride rotated clockwise at 9–12 revolutions per minute.